Informed financial consent

 When you are admitted to the Royal Brisbane and Women’s Hospital you can elect to be treated as a private or public patient.

 Being treated as a public patient

-Public patients, who are eligible for Medicare, are not required to pay for their stay in hospital and are treated by a team of doctors nominated by the hospital.
+Public patients, who are eligible for Medicare are not required to pay for their stay in hospital.
+There may be other costs incurred by public patients including;

 Being treated as a private patient

-If you have private hospital insurance and you wish to be treated as a private patient, you will need to provide these details on your admission.
-Depending on the level of cover provided by your insurance, your health fund may pay for the costs of your care including hospital accommodation, medical and diagnostic services and the services provided by your doctor and other medical specialists, such as anaesthetists.
+Hospital Patient Options Liaison Officers assist patients in determining the level of cover provided in their health insurance, including costs of care cover such as hospital accommodation, medical and diagnostic services and the services provided by your doctor and other medical specialists, such as anaesthetists.

-You may not be required to pay an excess or co-payment if this applies to your health insurance policy, however if you are transferred to a private hospital on the same day of admission any excess or co-payment discounts may not apply.
-Costs apply if you elect to use your private health insurance for planned private (intermediate) care or medication provided on discharge.
+When electing to use private health insurance, you may not be required to pay an excess or co-payment if this applies to your health insurance policy, however if you are transferred to a private hospital on the same day of admission any excess or co-payment discounts may not apply.

 Benefits of using your private insurance

 In many cases you are able to choose your doctor (excluding obstetrics) to treat you as long as your doctor of choice has the right to practice at the hospital and agrees to treat you.
 Otherwise you will be provided with a specialist at the hospital who will treat you.
 You can request a single room if your health fund policy covers this however please be aware that while private patients are treated in Queensland Health hospitals, a single room is not guaranteed.
 We always prioritise singles rooms for very ill or infectious patients.

 Making the decision